w3f/polkadot-wiki/docs/learn/learn-staking.md

 consistently gets era points below average, it makes sense to nominate a better-performing validator for the health of the network and increased staking rewards.
-See [this](how-to/choose-validators.md) support article to understand in detail how to select the set of validators to nominate.
+See [this](how-to/choose-validators.md) article to understand in detail how to select the set of validators to nominate.

 ### Stash Account and Staking Proxy